This chapter was updated in June 2020 in order to link to a new chapter, Resolving Multi-Agency Disagreements and Escalation Policy.

 - While consultation about ending CP planning with relevant agencies is carried out; and/or

-- There is doubt about the sustainability of the child's LAC status.
+- If there is doubt, informed by clear evidence and assessment, about the sustainability of the child's LAC status.

 Where a looked after child remains the subject of a child protection plan there must be a single plan and a single planning and reviewing process, led by the Independent Reviewing Officer (IRO).
-This means that the timing of the review of the child protection aspects of the care plan should be the same as the review under The Children Act 1989 Guidance and Regulations Volume 2: Care Planning, Placement and Case Review (2015) (also see the IRO Handbook) and the accompanying statutory guidance Putting Care into Practice.
+This means that the timing of the review of the child protection aspects of the care plan should be the same as the review under The Children Act 1989 Guidance and Regulations Volume 2: Care Planning, Placement and Case Review (2015) (also see the IRO Handbook ) and any accompanying statutory guidance.
 This will ensure that up to date information in relation to the child's welfare and safety is considered within the review meeting and informs the overall care planning process.

-Consideration should be given to the IRO chairing the child protection conference where a looked after child remains the subject of a child protection plan despite there being:
+Consideration should be given to the IRO chairing the child protection conference2 where a looked after child remains the subject of a child protection plan despite there being: